 Percy watched her work for a quarter of an hour or so.
-Even in that short time she could see the line of water on the hull had visibly risen, crawling its way up the grated deck, slowly consuming her boat.
-Owen came back and started up the rattly old bilge pump, and with a whine and a rush of water that gave a serpentine life to its hose, it began a losing battle to take back some of the boat from the maw of the beast consuming it.
+Even in that short time she could see that the line of water on the hull had risen, crawling its way up the grated deck.
+Owen came back and started up the rattly old bilge pump, and with a whine and a rush of water that gave a serpentine life to its hose, it began a losing battle to take back some of the boat from the maw of the beast slowly consuming Percy’s boat.

-It was hopeless though.
-The water level in the cargo hold was rising more slowly now that Chips had some patches in place, but still rose relentlessly.
+But it was hopeless.
+The water level in the cargo hold was rising more slowly now that Chips had some patches in place, but it still rose, relentlessly.
 By the time Chips next brought her head above water, Captain Percy had made a decision she did not want to make.
-“Keep working,” she told Chips, “I’m going to blow the tanks and bring us up to the surface.”
+“Keep working,” she told Chips.
+“I’m going to blow the tanks and bring us up to the surface.”

 “Fuckin’ smartest thing ya said yet this fuckin’ day.
 This course we’re pursuin’ right now is on a fuckin’ trackway to the gates of fucking Hell.”

 Percy climbed back up the stairs to the third deck, moving towards the control room.
-As she passed Hemi at the sonar station she told him she wanted to blow the tanks.
-He nodded, as if he had been expecting it.
+As she passed Hemi at the sonar station, she told him she wanted to blow the tanks.
+He nodded, as if he had been expecting this.
 “What about the sub following us?” he asked.

 “We’ve reached the point where we’re better off with them up there than fucking sinking down here,” she replied.
 “I’ll be in the control room to keep her stable during the rise.
 I want you to open the tank blow valves.”